Standard Chartered dismisses media rumours on succession plans

-July 24 Standard Chartered Plc dismissed media rumours that its chairman was working on a succession plan amid shareholder pressure.
+Standard Chartered Plc (STAN.L) dismissed media rumours that its chairman was working on a succession plan amid shareholder pressure.

 Standard Chartered said in a statement late on Wednesday that it was united in its support of both Group CEO Peter Sands and Chairman Sir John Peace in restoring the bank to profitable growth.